+Upgrade of Impala Avenue with dedicated right turn lane into the southern portion of the development coming from the intersection, prior to occupation of any of the units in the southern portion.
+Stormwater may not be discharge onto the MR344.
+The northern boundary of Portion A must have a solid wall for Provincial Roads authority's approval at detail design level.
+3. List the specialist investigations and the impact management measures that will not be implemented and provide an explanation as to why these measures will not be implemented.
+None identified.
 4. Explain how the proposed development will impact the surrounding communities.
 There will be mostly temporary impacts associated with the construction phase, namely noise and potentially dust pollution.
 The following key mitigation measures are submitted as part of the BAR.
-Refer to the EMP for more details:

-- Construction activities must be limited to Mondays Fridays (7h00 18h00) and Saturdays (8h00 - 13h00); - Work may not take place on Sunday's or public holidays; - Vegetation clearing must be done in phases to avoid large pieces of land being exposed to wind (which could result in dust pollution);

-Rehabilitation of work areas to take place as soon as possible to minimise dust pollution; Dust suppression measures to be implemented if the ECO deems it necessary; An ECO must be appointed to oversee construction and must keep record of a complaints regarding noise/dust pollution; Upgrade of Impala Avenue must happen prior to occupation of any of the units on th southern portion to avoid traffic delays.
-5. Explain how the risk of climate change may influence the proposed activity or developme and how has the potential impacts of climate change been considered and addressed. nt Water will become a very scarce resource as periods of drought will be longer.
-The use rainwater tanks for each residential house is important; Rain fall intervals will become less, but downpours may be more severe.
-Stormwat management on the site is important to prevent unnecessary erosion and/or flooding.
+Refer to the EMP for more details: Construction activities must be limited to Mondays - Fridays (7h00 - 18h00) and Saturdays (8h00 - 13h00); Work may not take place on Sunday's or public holidays; Vegetation clearing must be done in phases to avoid large pieces of land being exposed to wind (which could result in dust pollution); Rehabilitation of work areas to take place as soon as possible to minimise dust pollution; Dust suppression measures to be implemented if the ECO deems it necessary; An ECO must be appointed to oversee construction and must keep record of any complaints regarding noise/dust pollution; Upgrade of Impala Avenue (right turn lane into the southern portion of the development coming from the intersection) must happen prior to occupation of any of the units on the southern portion to avoid traffic congestion.
+5. Explain how the risk of climate change may influence the proposed activity or development and how has the potential impacts of climate change been considered and addressed.
+Water will become a very scarce resource as periods of drought will be longer.
+The use of rainwater tanks for each group housing unit is important (apartments excluded); Rain fall intervals will become less, but downpours may be more severe.
+Stormwater management on the site is important to prevent unnecessary erosion and/or flooding.
 The use of rainwater tanks will assist with reducing flooding as it will help to retain water.
 6. Explain whether there are any conflicting recommendations between the specialists.
-If s explain how these have been addressed and resolved.
-0, None.
+If so, explain how these have been addressed and resolved.
+None.
 7. Explain how the findings and recommendations of the different specialist studies have been integrated to inform the most appropriate mitigation measures that should be implemented to manage the potential impacts of the proposed activity or development.
 The specialists all agree that the site is not deemed sensitive.
-Therefore their recommendations for mitigation/management are limited and easy to incorpora without significant changes to the preferred layout. te 8.
-Explain how the mitigation hierarchy has been applied to arrive at the best practical environmental option. le 1.
-AVOID IMPACTS Impacts cannot be avoided.
-2. MITIGATE IMPACTS Landscape with indigenous plants and incorporate endemic plants from the area into the landscaping to recreate natural areas within the development. ne Upgrade Impala Avenue with dedicated right turn lane into the southern portion of the development site. ne 3.
-MINIMISE IMPACTS Limit construction activities to specified days and times.
-Clear the site in a phased manner to minimise dust pollution.
-Only indigenous landscaping permitted in lieu of the loss of on-site natural habitat/vegetation.
-Install water tanks at each dwelling to reduce demand on municipal water supply.
-Install solar heat pumps / solar panels (or similar devices) at each dwelling to reduce demand o municipal electrical supply. on Offer the option of using gas at each dwelling to reduce the demand on municipal electrical supp ly.
-Use of solar panels on roofs optional provided that it does not contribute to glint and glare effect f pilots from Mossel Bay / George Airport. or 4 RECTIEY
+Therefore their recommendations for mitigation/management are limited and easy to incorporate without significant changes to the preferred layout.
+8. Explain how the mitigation hierarchy has been applied to arrive at the best practicable environmental option.
+1. AVOID IMPACTS Avoidance of protected trees within the building lines, servitudes and municipal road reserve.